 Introduction: Valentine Libeau emigrated to the United States from Hesse Cassel in 1816 and was a gunsmith in Bedford County, Pennsylvania during the 1818 to 1820 timeframe.
 He is believed to be the Valentine Libeau who is listed as a gunsmith in Cincinnati, Ohio business directories in 1825 and 1829.
-He is also believed to be the Valentine Libeau who was a gunsmith in New Orleans, Ohio in the 1830 to 1848 timeframe.
+He is also believed to be the Valentine Libeau who was a gunsmith in New Orleans, Louisiana in the 1830 to 1848 timeframe.
 During this period, evidence exists that he also served as an Agent who put his name on imported firearms.
 A Valentine Libeau is then listed as a gunsmith in a Cincinnati business directory in 1848.
 A Valentine Lebeau then appears in the 1855 to 1857 Cincinnati business directories with no occupation, suggesting he is retired.
 Based on his naturalization paperwork, he would have been about 67-years-old in 1857.

 1782: Flatboats were in use to travel downriver from places like Redstone (Brownsville), Pennsylvania before Valentine Libeau was born.
 Volume 13 of the 1834 "Hazard's register of Pennsylvania" describes an iron tablet that had just been cast that stated "JACOB YODER, Was born in Reading, Pennsylvania, August 11th, 1738: And was a Soldier in the Revolutionary Army in 1777 and 1778.
 He emigrated to the West in 1780, and in May, 1782, from Fort Redstone, on the Monongahela River, in the FIRST FLAT BOAT that ever descended the Mississippi.
 He landed at New Orleans with a cargo of produce.
 He died April 7, 1832, at his Farm in Spencer County, Kentucky, and lies here interred beneath this tablet."